FAQs

 RYSTIGGO is a prescription medicine used to treat adults with generalized myasthenia gravis (gMG) who are anti-AChR (acetylcholine receptor) or anti-MuSK (muscle-specific tyrosine kinase) antibody positive.

-6-week treatment period; -3.4 points in the RYSTIGGO group (133 people) vs -0.8 for placebo (67 people).*
+In a clinical trial, RYSTIGGO was shown to significantly improve MG-ADL scores by the end of the 6-week treatment period; –3.4 points in the RYSTIGGO group (133 people) vs –0.8 for placebo (67 people).*

-Improvements were seen in some participants as early as 1 week after the first dose.† Individual results may vary,
+Some people receiving RYSTIGGO saw improvement as early as 1 week after their first dose.† Individual results may vary, and not all people taking RYSTIGGO will experience improvements.

-†35% (23 out of 66 people) of the 7 mg/kg RYSTIGGO group and 38% (25 out of 66) of the 10 mg/kg RYSTIGGO group, compared to 24% (16 out of 67) of the placebo group.
+†35% (23 out of 66 people) of the 7 mg/kg RYSTIGGO group and 38% (25 out of 66) of the 10 mg/kg RYSTIGGO group, compared to 24% (16 out of 67) in placebo.

 *In the lower left or right part of the abdomen below the navel.
 Do not receive RYSTIGGO in areas where the skin is tender, bruised, red, or hard, or contains tattoos, scars, or stretch marks.
 Your infusion provider will rotate infusion sites for subsequent administrations.